 A contract note giving details of the number and price of Shares redeemed will be sent to the redeeming Shareholder (or the first named Shareholder, in the case of joint Shareholders) together with (if sufficient written instructions have not already been given) a form of renunciation for completion and execution by the Shareholder (or, in the case of a joint holding, by all the joint Shareholders) no later than the end of the Business Day following the later of the request to redeem Shares and the Valuation Point by reference to which the price is determined.
-Settlement of the redemption monies will be issued within four Business Days of the later of (a) receipt by the Administrator of the form of renunciation (or other sufficient written instructions) duly signed and completed by all the relevant Shareholders, together with any other appropriate evidence of title, or (b) the Valuation Point following receipt by the ACD of the request to redeem.
+Settlement of the redemption monies will be issued within four Business Days (or three Business Days in the case of Allianz Global Multi Sector Credit Fund) of the later of (a) receipt by the Administrator of the form of renunciation (or other sufficient written instructions) duly signed and completed by all the relevant Shareholders, together with any other appropriate evidence of title, or (b) the Valuation Point following receipt by the ACD of the request to redeem.